barisicgroup/unf/README.md

 in the UNF file (e.g., PDB), the final *.unf file cannot be always considered as valid JSON file.

 ## General notes
-Positions are stored in [x, y, z] order, units are in picometers Rotations are stored in Euler angles,  values determines how much is the object rotated around each of [x, y, z] axes
+Positions are stored in [x, y, z] order, units are determined by "lengthUnits" field.
+Rotations are stored in Euler angles ("angularUnits" field determines rads/degs), values determines how much is the object rotated around each of [x, y, z] axes.

 ## Conventions
 IDs are unsigned integers